Daylight and Visual Comfort

 Daylight modelling can help project teams understand how daylight is likely to behave before a space is built or occupied.
 It can assess daylight availability, distribution, glare risk, façade response and the effect of shading or internal planning decisions.

-Daylight modelling does not replace WELL Certification, but it can support better coordination between façade design, workplace planning, lighting strategy and indoor environmental quality.
+Daylight modelling does not replace WELL Certification.
+It can support better coordination between façade design, workplace planning, lighting strategy and indoor environmental quality.

 Daylight and glare in existing commercial buildings